atoff/aviation-weather/README.md

 Prerequisites
 -------
-- Laravel is now required for this library to work properly (due to using Laravel's Cache system)
+- Laravel is now required for this library to work properly (due to use of Laravel's Cache and Log system)

 Installation